Bud Washing: How To Clean Your Buds

 Tap water can help remove the external dust and debris containing chemicals like fluoride and chlorine.
 RO (reverse osmosis) water can remove these unwanted, small molecules from the weed beds.

-How to Wash the Buds
+How to Wash Marijuana Buds

 Before you can start bud washing, here are the things you will need: